In This Article

 If you were to imagine the texture of your ideal body cream or moisturizer, would the words "smooth," "velvety," and "silky" come to mind?
 Our guess is yes, but that might be a pretty obvious question.
 What's not so obvious is what exactly it is that makes our favorite products so buttery and luxurious to the touch.
 The answer to that one?
 Dimethicone.
 A form of silicone, dimethicone might already be on your radar—but for a different, less positive reason.

-Spend any amount of time researching dimethicone on the internet, and you'll find arguments and claims of how the ingredient (and silicones in general) clogs pores and causes acne, but you'll also find other articles that state the exact opposite.
+Spend any amount of time researching dimethicone on the internet, and you'll find arguments and claims about how the ingredient (and silicones in general) clogs pores and causes acne, but you'll also find other articles that state the exact opposite.
 The topic of dimethicone and whether it's problematic or necessary in our skincare products is a highly debated one and something we wanted to get to the bottom of.
 So we reached out to top skincare experts Heidi Waldorf, MD, of Waldorf Dermatology Aesthetics, dermatologist Mara Weinstein, MD, FAAD, and chemists Gloria Lu and Victoria Fu of Chemist Confessions to find out what's true and what's just another rumor floating around the internet.
 Keep reading to hear what they have to say about this ingredient commonly found in your skincare products.

 Type of ingredient: Emollient